legendarycode3/31-days-Of-reactjs-course/README.md

 ➡️ **REACT BASICs, JSX  --  LESSON 1**  </br>
 ✔️ What is Reactjs ?  </br>
-React is an external library that helps us create websites easier. </br>
+React is an external library that helps us create websites easier. </br> React.js (also known as React or ReactJS) is an open-source, front-end JavaScript

 ✔️ What is JSX ? </br> </br>
 Javascript XML Is a syntax extension for javascript that allows developers to write HTML -like markup directly within  their Javascript code. </br>